wercks/incore/README.md

 In the **routesRoles** property it is possible to control the roles in routes in general, to control specific actions you will use the **roleMiddleware**.
 If you start and end a path in routeRoles with "/", example: "/users/" it means that to list everything it will be restricted, it will only list if it sends an ID

 In **auth.algorithm** the same values used by JWT are accepted

+**encryptId** determines whether the results ID will return encrypted, ID encryption helps with security, but if you need the number, set this property to **false**

 ```text
  "HS256" | "HS384" | "HS512" | "RS256" | "RS384" | "RS512" |